Zygarde641/Frontend/README.md

 # Projects for private folder
 This repository contains frontend projects.
-Each project has its own folder and contains all the necessary files, including HTML, CSS, JavaScript etc.
+Each project contains all the necessary files, including HTML, CSS, JavaScript etc.

 # Installation
 To use these projects, simply clone or download the repository to your local machine